 Carbon Monoxide, particulates and slumbering

 It is important not to allow the appliance to repeatedly remain in slumber mode for long periods; this practice ultimately starves the appliance of air giving rise to an increase of carbon monoxide and particulates.
-Leigh Greenham of CoGDEM advises that many of the calls he gets on the COGDEM helpline surround consumers slumbering an appliance and leaving the door open to get extra heat into the room, increasing further the risk of CO.
+CoGDEM advise that many of the calls on their helpline surround consumers slumbering a stove and leaving the door open to get extra heat into the room, increasing further the risk of CO.

 Users aren’t always aware of the dangers of doing this.
 If they don’t want to put another log on the stove at the end of the evening, they often open the doors in an effort to extract the last bit of heat from the stove.
 However, the heat-recovery design of the stove normally causes the products of combustion to take a tortuous route around the stove to the flue, but when the stove cools there is not enough energy to drive the products in this way.

 So the embers, which are still producing quantities of CO, have insufficient heat energy to drive the products to the flue in the normal way, so the products take the easier route and spill into the room through the open door.
 Fortunately, the cases we get to hear about are those where a nearby CO alarm has reacted appropriately.